 - Excellent reminder to not cut corners (or there will be more mis-hires, costly mis-hires).

-The Company: Columbus McKinnon is a global leader in the manufacture of hoists and cranes.
+Company History: Columbus McKinnon is a global leader in the manufacture of hoists and cranes.
 There are approximately 2,500 employees located in 16 countries.

-Topgrading History: Tim Tevens, concerned that the company was not optimizing hiring processes to bring in the best people, launched Topgrading in 2007.
+Topgrading Methods: Tim Tevens, concerned that the company was not optimizing hiring processes to bring in the best people, launched Topgrading in 2007.
 Executives attended a public Topgrading Workshop and there have been internal workshops as well.
 The company has a license to use Topgrading forms and guides, and the Topgrading Career History Form has been blended with their application form.

 The most important Topgrading methodologies are used – career history form, tandem Topgrading interviews, and reference calls arranged by candidates.
 Additional methods are being explored – beefed up Job Scorecards, refresher Topgrading workshops, and abbreviated methods for factory workers.

 Topgrading Results: Pre-Topgrading hiring success is not known, but with Topgrading used, 85% of our hires for all positions have performed at A or A potential level.
 At this point, this is mostly based on informal observation, though a formal assessment system will be created, along with an upgraded performance review system.

 We’ve implemented Topgrading for all new salaried hires and promotions, and it has been a tremendous asset for our company.
 Our organization has embraced the philosophy and process and we believe we are seeing the business results, with the right people in the right positions.

 - Don’t cut corners, or suffer more mis-hires.

 - Translate the Topgrading forms and guides into local languages.

 - Make sure the Career History form is completed prior to the interview (or do what we did – incorporate it into the application)